Package 'propop'

 This function provides projections in a raw version in which key information is missing (e.g., which age groups the rows represent).
 To conveniently obtain an enriched, more informative output, use the wrapper function propop::propop() (which internally uses propop::project_raw()).

-The parameters and start populations for different spatial levels can be obtained from the Swiss Federal Statistical Office (FSO).
+The parameters and starting populations for different spatial levels can be obtained from the Swiss Federal Statistical Office (FSO).
 For instructions on how to download this information from STAT-TAB, see vignette("prepare_data", package = "propop").

 The projection parameters need to be passed on as a single data frame to project_raw with (with the parameters as columns).
 The column types, names, and factor levels need to match those specified below.

 The starting population is clustered in 404 groups: 101 age groups times two nationalities times 2 genders.
 The survival rate is calculated in the function 'create_transition_matrix()' resulting in the matrix 'L'.
-We use the rates for mortality, emigration towards countries outside Switzerland and the rate for the acquisition of the Swiss citizenship by the foreign population to calculate survival rates.
-The model from the FSO also includes the rate of emigration to other cantons in the survival rate.
-In contrast, we include the immi- and emigration from and to other cantons by adding the migration balance (German = 'saldo') (immigration + emigration) afterwards.
+We use the rates for mortality, emigration towards countries outside Switzerland, emigration to other cantons and the rate for the acquisition of the Swiss citizenship by the foreign population to calculate survival rates.

 Steps in this function: